kazeburo/AnyEvent-DNS-Cache-Simple/README.md

 Register cache to <$AnyEvent::DNS::RESOLVER>.
 This method returns guard object.
 If the guard object is destroyed, original resolver will be restored

+register can accept all AnyEvent::DNS->new arguments and has some additional arguments.

 - ttl: Int